+Get your indie vinyl fix: This is where to feel the new wave of musical taste and selection of the younger New Orleans generation, beyond jazz and laissez les bon temps rouler.
 Connected to Mae's Guitars and Rank & File Books, Sisters in Christ is one of the finest underground record shops in the South, a repository for newer indie, punk, and metal vinyl, cassettes, zines, and memorabilia.
 Wander in to browse rare vinyl or discover a new favorite artist, and check out its calendar for intimate in-store performances by emerging and established artists.
 Its friendly staff makes it a surprisingly inviting, intimate place to ask questions and explore.

-Domino Sound is where you go to browse a huge selection of music you'd have a hard time finding anywhere else.
+Curated (and cheap) global tunes: Bottom line, this is where you go to browse a huge selection of music you'd have a hard time finding anywhere else.
 Cash-only, it sports volumes of vinyl and cassettes across blues, jazz, punk, world, and indie, all for a reasonable price -- $50 or under, priced, as owner Matt Knowles says, so that people will go home and listen to it.
 He scours record shops in Jamaica and New York, seeking the best stock for this treasure-filled spot.
 Whether a new release, an obscure discovery, or a classic album, your next favorite record is here somewhere.